seongyoolee/CS3510-Project-TSP/README.md

 <input-coordinates.txt>: the name of the text input file containing the set of nodes and pairwise distances

-<output-tour.txt>: the name of the text file generated containing the cost of the computed TSP tour in the first line
+<output-tour.txt>: the name of the text file generated containing the cost of the computed TSP tour in the first line and the sequence of node-IDs in the second line.

-    and the sequence of node-IDs in the second line.
+<time>: maximum number of seconds the program should run

-time: maximum number of seconds the program should run
+To see debug print statements, pip install termcolor and uncomment the import statement to see print statements in color.